 Watch this short Youtube video prepared by Vacation Palm Springs:

 Palm Springs is located in Riverside County.
 There are many other communities in the Palm Springs area, such as Rancho Mirage, Indian Wells, Palm Desert, Desert Hot Springs, etc. Some of these might offer less or more expensive housing options.
 Retirees contemplating a move to this area would be wise to spend time here on vacation to get a better feeling for the community right for them.
 Average home prices in Palm Springs have fallen by half since 2006.
-The median home value was $316,900 in late 2017, according to Zillow.com.
+The median home value was $393,100 in mid-2018, according to Zillow.com.
 Prices in surrounding communities could be less (Indio) or more (La Quinta).